ENGFAKAYODE/Student-Engagement-Predictive-Analytics-Project-Saint-Louis-University/README.md

 > Of learners who progress past rejection, the **dropout rate relative to starters is approximately 45%**, and the full funnel yield is under **0.5%** of total records.

-**Churn by Opportunity Category:** Internships account for **92.5%** of all churned learners (660 dropouts), disproportionate even relative to their 63% activity share.
+**4. Churn by Opportunity Category:** Internships account for **92.5%** of all churned learners (660 dropouts), disproportionate even relative to their 63% activity share.

 | Category | Learners Lost | Churn Share |
 |---|---|---|